Prasannaverse13/ArtChainCollective/README.md

 3. **Mainnet Deployment**: Production deployment on Stellar mainnet
 4. **Mobile Applications**: Native mobile apps for iOS and Android
 5. **Community Governance**: DAO-based decision making for platform evolution

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions or support, please contact the team at team@artchain.example.com